-From the grace and beauty of the pre professional dancers to the youngest four year old, the cast becomes a family with the older students lending a hand to the “littles”, helping each other into the complex tutus and reviewing choreography to assure as close to perfection as possible.
+From the grace and beauty of the pre-professional dancers to the youngest 4-year-old, the cast becomes a family, with the older students lending a hand to the “littles,” helping each other into their complex tutus and reviewing choreography to assure everything is as close to perfection as possible.

 It has been our joy to see the excitement on the faces of the children before the curtain rises each year.

-Dance Kids Cascan Nueces 2015 project, a Latino version of the traditional European Nutcracker, is in its third year of touring.
-Nine mariachi musicians perform Tchaikovsky’s masterpiece re written by Salinas born, Jalisco harpist, William Faulkner, including the four divertissement from the second act and the much loved Sugar Plum Fairy solo.
+Dance Kids of Monterey County’s Cascan Nueces project, a Latino version of the traditional European “Nutcracker,” has been touring for more than five years.
+Nine mariachi musicians perform Tchaikovsky’s masterpiece rewritten by Salinas-born Jalisco harpist, William Faulkner, including the four divertissement from the second act and the much loved Sugar Plum Fairy solo.
 Folkloric dancers perform four traditional, and very different, dance styles from four different Mexican states.
 The Sugar Plum Fairy solo is performed by a Dance Kids ballerina in a traditional tutu, continuing the process of bridging the cultures and creating growth and understanding with the art of dance connecting diversity.

-Without the support of the Monterey Peninsula community, Dance Kids would not be able to continue its valuable programming bringing dance and the arts to the children of Monterey County.
+Without the support of this community, Dance Kids of Monterey County would not be able to continue its valuable programming bringing dance and the arts to the children of Monterey County.
 We need your help!
-Please donate today on this website or go to Monterey County Gives! to donate until December 31, 2014.
+Please donate today on this website.

 With continued passion and love of the arts,

 Alan and Carol Richmond, Founders, Dance Kids of Monterey County